KrownWealth/kurz/README.md

 ## Getting Started
-Graspr is an AI assisted EdTech applicatio used for summarizing videos and PDF files.
+Kurz is an AI assisted EdTech application used for summarizing videos and PDF files.

 First, run the development server: